SeisComP/main/apps/processing/scautoloc/descriptions/scautoloc.rst

 judged as workaround to identify picks which justify the nucleation of preliminary origins.

 Logging
 =======

-scautoloc produces two kinds of log files: a normal application log file containing the processing and location history and an optional pick log.
+scautoloc produces two kinds of log files in :file:`@LOGDIR@:`

+* A normal application log file containing the processing and location history.
+* An optional pick log.

 The pick log contains all received picks with associated amplitudes in a simple text file, one entry per line.
 This pick log should always be active as it allows pick playback for trouble shooting and optimization of scautoloc.